go-orb/go-orb/README.md

 ### Multiple Entrypoints

-Orb allows you to listen on multiple port's with different protocols: gRPC, HTTP, HTTP2, H2C, HTTP3.
+Orb allows you to listen on multiple port's with different protocols: gRPC, HTTP, HTTPS, DRPC, HTTP2, H2C, HTTP3.
 See the config system entry on howto configure it.

 ### Advanced [config system](config)